 With all my heart, I wish that you would get the offer you want every time you interview.
 And then YOU can be the one who gets to decide whether to accept the job or not.
 But sometimes you just don’t get the offer — even if you’re totally qualified.

-Wondering why you didn’t get the job offer?
+Why didn’t you get job offer?

 Maybe you got a polite turn down.
 Or an impersonal rejection letter.
 Or worse yet, you hear nothing back from them.
 Waiting.
 Waiting some more.
 In deep silence.
 No phone call.
 No email.
 Not even a rejection letter.
 No response at all.
 Crickets chirping.
 Grrrr.